 The CPI uses a hierarchy of rounding procedures to ensure consistency between published index numbers and percentage changes.
 However, rounding differences can arise in the "points contributions" published in tables 6, 7 and 8 because of the different levels of precision required in those data.
 Index numbers are released as final figures at the time they are first published.
 Revisions have never occurred and will only occur in exceptional circumstances.

 The CPI was first compiled in 1960, with index numbers backcast to 1948.
 Since its inception in its current form in 1960, reviews of the CPI have usually been carried out at about six-yearly intervals.
+From the introduction of the 17th series CPI in the December quarter 2017, reviews are conducted annually.
 Following each review, which involves revising the list of items and their weights, the new series are linked to the old to form a continuous series.
 This linking is carried out in such a way that the resulting continuous series reflect only price changes and not differences in the composition of the old and new baskets.
 This approach allows changes in expenditure patterns to be reflected in the CPI.
 The data are comparable from the start of each data series.

 The Consumer Price Index (CPI) publication (cat. no. 6401.0) contains Explanatory Notes that provide information about the structure, weights, data sources and other technical aspects of the series.
-Further information is available in A Guide to the Consumer Price Index: 16th Series, 2011 (cat. no. 6440.0).
-Another useful source is Information Paper: Introduction of the 16th Series Australian Consumer Price Index, 2011 (cat. no. 6470.0).
-More detailed information can also be found in Australian Consumer Price Index: Concepts, Sources and Methods, 2011 (cat. no. 6461.0).
+Further information is available in A Guide to the Consumer Price Index: 17th Series, 2017 (cat. no. 6440.0).
+Another useful source is Information Paper: Introduction of the 17th Series Australian Consumer Price Index, 2017 (cat. no. 6470.0.55.001).
+More detailed information can also be found in Consumer Price Index: Concepts, Sources and Methods (cat. no. 6461.0).

 A link to the latest issue of the Consumer Price Index can be found on the ABS home page <www.abs.gov.au>.
 Detailed information, including a range of time series spreadsheets, can be found in the "Downloads" tab of this web page.
-For links to data and publications relating to the Labour Price Index and other prices series, please see the Inflation and Price Indexes Topics @ a Glance.
+For links to data and publications relating to the Consumer Price Index and other prices series, please see the Price Indexes & Inflation topics.

 These documents will be presented in a new window.